 I would be interested in hearing thoughts from native speakers and anyone trying to learn Slovenian, or who has already learnt the language.
 What was your experience like, what approach did you take, and how difficult a language do you think it is to learn?

-The content for this post is created using samples from our self-study program Learn Slovenian Online.
+The content for this post is created using samples from our Slovenian e-book.